sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 ### 1.17 Check DPU status and pcie Link after reload of configuration on Switch

 #### Steps
-* Use `config reload -y` to reload the configurations in the switch.
+* Use command on Switch: `config reload -y` to reload the configurations in the switch.
 * Wait for 3 mins.
-* Use `show chassis modules status` to check status of the DPUs.
+* Use command on Switch: `show chassis modules status` to check status of the DPUs.
-* Use `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
+* Use command on Switch: `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
-* Use `show chassis modules status` to check status of the DPUs.
+* Use command on Switch: `show chassis modules status` to check status of the DPUs.

 #### Verify in
  * Switch